dominiika/Expense-Tracker/README.md

 ### Usage

-Before setting ap an account as a user, you have to add currencies as an admin.
+Before setting up an account as a user, you have to add currencies as an admin.
 You can do it by going to admin panel, then EXPENSE > Currencys > ADD CURRENCY